Remote SSH

 Have fun with this, and let use know in our Telegram channel if you have any feature requests!

-#SSH Server Setup
+#SSH Server Setup (diode publish -sshd)

-2. Install the most recent Diode Client
+1. Install the Diode CLI:

-3. Open a terminal window and publish the SSH service through diode:
+3. Open a terminal window / shell

 diode publish -public 22:22